-Spinal muscular atrophy (SMA) is a disease that affects a child’s nervous system.
+Spinal muscular atrophy (SMA) is a disease that affects the nervous system.
 It damages the nerve cells that control how muscles work.
-As a result, a child’s muscles slowly weaken and waste away.
+As a result, muscles slowly weaken and waste away.

 SMA is a genetic disease.
-A child can get it only if he or she inherits the gene for it from both parents.
+A person can get it only if they inherit the gene for it from both parents.